 - Providing healthy meals to thousands of children every day, year round, at City recreation centers

-- Providing a variety of opportunities for thousands of Orlando children to be physically active through sports and recreation programs at 113 City parks, 47 playgrounds, 11 pools, 49 basketball courts, 43 tennis courts to play with your new pickleball shoes.
+- Providing a variety of opportunities for thousands of Orlando children to be physically active through sports and recreation programs at 113 City parks, 47 playgrounds, 11 pools, 49 basketball courts and 43 tennis courts to play with your new pickleball shoes.

 For more information about Let’s Move!
 Cities, Towns and Counties and Orlando’s accomplishments, visit www.